A Close Look at 22nd Century Technology

 A huge error from the part of the writers occurs in ENT: "Damage".
 Here Enterprise is in urgent need of a "warp coil" to get the warp engines operational again.
 The so-called "warp coil" turns out to be a single small component that is installed somewhere inside the ship.
 It has absolutely nothing in common with the true warp coils inside the nacelles as we know them from everywhere else in Star Trek and as they were explicitly mentioned and shown in VOY: "Nightingale".
 Obviously the idea came from the stupid "transwarp coil" from VOY: "Dark Frontier", but this "continuity" is no excuse to make an even worse error.
 Moreover, since when can Enterprise simply use components from a completely unknown alien ship design?
 Even if Tucker had been familiar with their technology, it would most likely not have been possible to incorporate it.
 Rick Sternbach wrote about the "warp coil" at TrekBBS: "And what drives me nuts is how human-built stuff is readily interchangeable with alien stuff.
 I mean, crap, even metric spark plugs don't fit non-metric holes.
 And when you go overseas, you need a bagful of voltage convertors.
 Trek has hardly ever dealt well with the problems of interface adapters."

-Regarding the question whether the Romulans had warp drive in the 22nd century, refer to the extensive article Warp Drive and Romulan History.
+Regarding the question whether the Romulans had warp drive in the 22nd century, please refer to the extensive article Warp Drive and Romulan History.

 Rather than their sizes, it surprises that Enterprise NX-01 has four separate impulse exhausts (perhaps without a real intention but only because the Akira has them too), meaning that there have to be separate reactors too.
 The main engines appear to be the ones on the aft, while the saucer engines are probably just auxiliary devices.
 On one hand, this may be advantageous as it provides more redundancy.
 On the other hand, this complication of the design could entail unnecessary maintenance and repair efforts on this prototype where two engines may have sufficed.